 Why do you want to visit Japan: To see bustling Tokyo?
 Or romantic Kyoto, heart of Japan’s geisha culture?

 What about Osaka?
-Is it worth visiting?
+Is Osaka worth visiting?
 Well, don’t overlook the city.

-With a rich history dating back some 1,500 years – and popular for its nightlife, food and shopping – Osaka should also be on your list of “places to see in Japan.”
-It’s the third largest city in Japan (population 2.7 million) behind Tokyo and Yokohama , so you won’t be able to get to it all in a short trip.
+With a rich history dating back some 1,500 years – and popular for its nightlife, food and shopping – Osaka should be on your list of “best places to visit in Japan.”
+It’s the third largest city in Japan (population 2.7 million) behind Tokyo and Yokohama, so you won’t be able to get to it all in a short trip.
 But you can certainly get a good taste of the city in a few days.

-Here’s why you want to visit Osaka on your next trip to Japan:
+Here’s why you must visit Osaka on your next trip to Japan:

 Tantalizing, tempting, tasty food!